-horizontal list separators/a quick how-to
+horizontal list separators

 I've touched upon the subject before, but never really explained in detail my preferred way of implementing horizontal list separators (within an em design).
 Some time ago I wrote an article on css generated content which quickly referenced this technique, but since the usefulness of css generated content is still pretty limited, it might be good to give a quick rundown on how to do this the good way.